altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 Much of the same binaries as when booting from SD card can be used to boot from QSPI, because:

 - The QSPI resides on the DevKit board, and not on the HPS daughtercard, so there are no board changes:
- - The same Hardware Design configuration can be used
+ - The same Quartus Design configuration can be used
  - The same U-Boot devce tree can be used
  - The same Linux device tree can be used
 - U-Boot uses distroboot, which will try first booting from SD/MMC, then from QSPI, then from NAND, so the same U-Boot can be used.